-- Set the oven to 350F Line baking sheets with parchment paper.
+- Set the oven to 350F and line baking sheets with parchment paper.

 - Add the egg and molasses and blend well.

 - Sift or whisk the dry ingredients together and add to the wet.
 Mix until completely blended.

 - Form or scoop balls the size of a small walnut.
 I like to use a 1 1/4 inch cookie scoop for uniform cookies.
 Roll each ball in granulated sugar to coat.

 - Place on an un-greased or parchment paper lined baking sheet 2″ apart.

 - Bake for 10-12 minutes, and let cool slightly on the pan before transferring to a rack to cool completely.

 - There’s no need to chill this dough before baking, but you can certainly make it ahead if you like.